EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Analysis Comparison to Past Events

 We next attempt to compare our spectra of SN\,2025kg to past GRB-SNe, FXT SNe, Ic-BL SNe without a high-energy trigger, and AT\,2018cow, the latter of which is a benchmark event showing broadened H$\alpha$ emission \citep{Prentice+18,Margutti+19,Perley+19}.
 We download spectra from WISeREP \citep{Yaron+12} of the prototypical GRB-SN, SN\,1998bw \citep{Patat+01}, three SNe associated with FXTs, SN\,2006aj \citep{Pian+06}, SN\,2008D \citep{Modjaz+06,Modjaz+14} and SN\,2010bh \citep{Bufano+12} and SN\,2020bvc \citep{2020bvc_spec}.
 Further, we incorporate spectra of the luminous fast blue optical transient, AT\,2018cow, in which broadened H$\alpha$ was prominently observed starting at $\approx$15 days following the event's detection (e.g., \citealt{Margutti+19,Perley+19,Xiang+21}).

 In Figure~\ref{fig:spec_comp} we show the spectra for GRB-SNe and FXT SNe within a week of the SN peak ($\delta t = 17.5 - 21.4$~days) and the spectrum of SN\,2020bvc taken 1.9~days after the explosion (no later spectra are available on WISEReP).
 Spectra of the Type Ib SN\,2008D show prominent He I $\lambda$ 4471, 5876, 6678, 7061 \AA~absorption lines \citep{Modjaz+09}, which we do not observe in SN\,2025kg.
-Considering the remaining spectra, at both epochs, SN\,2010bh provides a poorer fit to SN\,2025kg than the SN\,2006aj and SN\,1998bw, which we attribute in part to its larger ejecta velocities (see Section~\ref{subsec:velocities}; \citealt{Chornock+10}).
+Considering the remaining spectra, at both epochs, SN\,2010bh is less visually comparable to SN\,2025kg than SN\,2006aj and SN\,1998bw, which we attribute in part to its larger ejecta velocities (see Section~\ref{subsec:velocities}; \citealt{Chornock+10}).
 Similar to their light curve properties (Section~\ref{sec:lcs}) SN\,1998bw and SN\,2006aj are spectroscopically comparable objects to SN\,2025kg (Section~\ref{sec:spec}).
-SN\,2020bvc also shows a comparable shape to SN\,2025kg, in keeping with comparisons between the two objects in our companion paper \citep{EylesFerris25}
+SN\,2020bvc also shows a comparable shape to SN\,2025kg.
+We note that SN\,2020bvc was also comparable to SN\,2025kg in terms of photometric color, blackbody radius, and X-ray properties during the early ($\delta t \lesssim 6$~days) fast-cooling phase, as shown in our companion paper \citep{EylesFerris25}.